salujajaskeerat/ELP305-TribeD-documentation/index.md

 3. Biomass turbine Charge controller

-The following table (Table 27) shows the specifications of the Biomass Turbine Charge Controller:
+The following table (Table 27) shows the specifications of the Biomass Turbine Charge Controller[16]:

 | Property         | Specification |
 | ---------------- | ------------- |